christophajohns/gallang/README.md

     ├── jsDocTypes.js           # Type definitions using the JSDoc specification
     └── propTypes.js            # Type definitions using the PropTypes specification
   ├── views                   # Static views to present the application data
+    ├── DetailsView             # Details view to render the full page version of an image and its info ├── DetailsView.js          # View file
+      ├── index.js                # Import and export of component
+      └── style.js                # Styling of the component using styled-components
     ├── HomeView                # View component for the Home/Browse page content ├── CollectionCarousel      # Component to render a carousel of "featured" collections ├── CollectionCarousel.js   # Component file